aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 Like its’ predecessors, LM3d3 was initially designed using the [`digit3DLand`](https://github.com/morphOptics/digit3DLand) package in
-R. When the draft protocol was complete, the design of the landmarking protocol shifted to [Geomagic Design X](https://www.3dsystems.com/software/geomagic-design-x) *(Build Version 2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include elements of `reference geometry` that articulate with the prehistoric design attributes of each projectile point included in the sample.
+R. When the draft protocol was completed, design of the landmarking protocol shifted to [Geomagic Design X](https://www.3dsystems.com/software/geomagic-design-x) *(Build Version 2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include those elements of `reference geometry` that articulate with the prehistoric design attributes of each projectile point.

-The goal of this effort was to increase both the precision and rigour of the study by including the Z-dimension to capture those morphological characteristics associated with axial twisting introduced by knappers through the practice of beveling ([LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md)) (Selden Jr., Dockall, and Dubied 2020).
+The goal of this effort was to increase both the precision and rigour of the study by including the Z-dimension to capture those shape characteristics associated with axial twisting, introduced by knappers through the practice of beveling ([LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md)) (Selden Jr., Dockall, and Dubied 2020).
 The addition of cross-sections